ALLY-HUB-IO/ally/packages/platform-adapters/discord/README.md

 ## Notes

-- The adapter only publishes message create/update events for now.
-Reactions can be added later.
+- The adapter publishes message create/update events and reaction add/remove events.
 - No persistence or business/scoring logic is included here.